JaidenRatti/crowded-yet/README.md

 > [!IMPORTANT]
-> I have been contacted by Occuspace to terminate the use of the API.
+> I have been contacted (a few times) by Occuspace to terminate the use of the API.
 Thus, the website no longer shows up-to-date information and all commit history has been removed :(

 Below is what the website looked like for the ~2 weeks it was up.
 Apologies if you were affected by this.
 You can use the Waitz app to check the status of buildings on campus.